 For the first half of the in-water session, Alex basically held the board from the back and when a good wave was incoming, he’d give me a good push, and would either say “Paddle” or “Up”.
 I’d continue to paddle to build speed if I heard “Paddle” and if I heard “Up”, I’d pop up from my board.

-I can’t begin to explain how exhilarating it was to be able to consistently ride the waves.
+I can’t begin to explain how exhilarating surfing in Punta Cana was and being able to consistently ride the waves.
 We became so confident that we were able to ride a wave together and even high-five each other on the way down.
 Smooth moves.

 We even learned a bit of Spanish along the way.
 “Mah-chu-ka” was the fist-pump and “Grande-ola” meant “big wave”.

 Halfway through our lesson, we were called back ashore.
 I was pleasantly surprise when we were treated to fresh mangos and coconut from the local beach vendors.